weareplanet/commercetools-planet-integration/README.md

 ## Deployment

+### In local dev

-> TODO: deploy script should execute `npm install`, `npm run build` commands and then use the `dist` content (together with `node_modules` and maybe `serverless.yml`) to produce a deployment package.
+> TODO: deploy script should execute `npm install`, `npm run build` commands and then create a deployment package (zip file) containing:
+> - the content of `dist` directory;
+> `package.json` file;
+> `node_modules` directory produced by `npm ci --production`)).

-In a local deevlopment environment you can use `npm run build && npm run package:local-dev` for a quick deploy artifact preparation.
+In a local deevlopment environment you can use `npm run build && npm run package:aws-dev` command for a deploy artifact preparation.

-This repository uses [Serverless Framework](https://www.serverless.com/) at least for local development.

-It is also a good choice as a multi-cloud deployment tool.
-If you like - you can use it (see `serverless.yml`).
-> TODO: discuss, if we're really going to provide ready-for-use deploy scripts (there will be some challenge for DevOps)...

-If you prefer to use another deployment tool - you are free to ignore `serverless.yml` and deploy functions from `app/handlers/cloud/index` via your favorite tool.
+The generated `dist/package/v1/allOperationsHandler.zip` is a file which you can upload to AWS Lambda.

 ## Running